PLS

 Introduction

-The problem
+The Problem

 Content mapping

-I needed to understand the hierarchy of content organization, as it directly impacted how information is presented to different users.
-To ensure it was accurate, I worked with their team in FigJam to map out the relationships between key concepts.
-This visual map highlights the complexity of the system, from agencies to user groups, individual users, courses, and lessons.
+Understanding the hierarchy of content organization was critical, as it directly shaped how information is delivered to different users.
+To capture this accurately, I collaborated with the team in FigJam to map the relationships between key concepts.
+The resulting map highlighted the system’s complexity—from agencies to user groups, individual users, courses, and lessons.

 This system serves users with different levels of responsibility:

-• Global Admins – Manage the entire system
+• Global Admins – Manage the entire system.

-• Individuals – Simply consume content.
+• Individuals – Consume training content.